Nordgaren/is-odd-macro/README.md

 # is-odd-macro
-A crate that exports a macro that generates an if-else statement that tests either an identifier, or a number against ever number in range from T::MIN to T::MAX, with a hard coded value of whether or not the number is odd.
+A crate that exports a macro that generates an if-else statement that tests either an identifier, or a number against every number in range from T::MIN to T::MAX, with a hard coded value of whether or not the number is odd.
 This was inspired by the JavaScript community, and a meme that shall not be named.

 For the love of Graydon, and all that is memory safe.
 DO NOT USE THIS CRATE.
-You probably can't even build it.
+You probably can't even build/use it.
 If you want to test that it works, you can clone the repository and change the start and end values in `is-odd-macro-cor/src/lib.rs`.

 The below examples are of limited range, so that I could get some sort of output.